 Rated to hold up to 800 pounds.
 The holes are standardized to work with a large variety of attachments on the market.
 Comes with rear stability bars to ensure that the cage doesn't wobble when in use.
 The height is easy to adjust for areas with shorter ceilings.

 The included J-hooks aren't as good as other options on the market.

 Supports up to 805 pounds.
 Our experts loved how the angled pull-up bar can be placed in 8 different positions.
 Extra plate storage is included, which can double as additional stability when not in use.
 The spotter's arm is fairly long in case you fall while lifting.

 Accessories are lacking and can be difficult to find due to the holes being smaller.

-Made with a commercial-grade steel frame that is on-par with gym power cages.
-Exercises chest, shoulders, back, biceps, triceps, and abdomen with multiple workouts.
-Users love the dip bars.
+Constructed with a heavy-duty square steel frame that supports up to 1,000 pounds.
+Helps exercise chest, shoulders, back, biceps, triceps, and abdomen with multiple workouts.
+Includes J-hooks, dip bars, and multi-grip pull-up bars.